-1. The average weekly wage is determined by averaging 26 weeks of gross wages prior to the accident.
-If the employee worked less than 26 weeks but at least 13 weeks, the average weekly wage is total number of weeks worked.
+1. The average weekly wage for the claimant is determined by averaging 26 weeks of payment prior to the accident.
+If the employee worked less than 26 weeks but at least 13 weeks than the average weekly wage is still based on the total wage earned by the employee divided by the number of weeks actually worked.